At-Bashy

 At-Bashy (Kyrgyz: Ат-Башы) is a village in the Naryn Region of Kyrgyzstan, about 35km southwest of Naryn on the main highway to the Torugart Pass.
-It is the seat of At-Bashy District.
+It is the administrative seat of At-Bashy District.
 The At-Bashy Range to the south extends to Lake Chatyr-Kul.
 The river At-Bashy comes in from the east and then runs northwest through a gorge in the Baybiche-Too range to join the Naryn near Dostuk.
 It is the last considerable settlement before the Chinese border.
 The highway, built in 1906, runs southwest between the Baybiche-Too and At-Bashy ranges before turning south and then east to reach the pass.
 Its population was 14,655 in 2021.
+At-Bashy is also known for the white honey collected from its highlands, based on the esparcet honey plants.